gustavopinto/gustavopinto.github.com/codefather/_posts/2018-01-03-first-year-of-professoring.md

 motivated from the beginning, it is not an interesting problem at the end of the course that will change her mind.

-Although I was very passionated about some of the topics, it was hard to transmit such passion to students.
+Although I was very passionate about some of the topics, it was hard to transmit such passion to students.
 One initiative that I'm willing to give another shot is to [bring open-source software projects inside the classroom](http://gustavopinto.org/codefather/training-students-with-open-source-software/).
 Generally speaking, the students really learned new skills and enjoyed the work.